NavUWB/SAFinalProj/README.md

 # Needs
 / Sensor Hub

-Create a simple .NET Core MVC Web App and add simple polymorphic class that will parse and filter two file types and add the data to our database link to sample data .csv files https://www.wellnessbear.com/Blog/Post/433/Fitbit-Sample-Datasets
+Create a simple .NET Core MVC Web App and add api service/controller class that will accept data from sensors parse and filter the data and add it to our database.

+Link to sample data .csv files https://www.wellnessbear.com/Blog/Post/433/Fitbit-Sample-Datasets

 Should we try to find another file (XML?) of sample sensor data from a different device?
-Or is one sample data source good with a mocked API?
+Or is one sample data source good with a mocked REST API?

 Not sure how we "show" the sensor hub "working".
 Have it print to command line, to a view (the latter seems odd)?

-/ There is a controller scaffolded under the Services folder such that it would be called by the sensors using GET/POST/etc., and then write to the DB we set-up.
-One of us needs to write a mock that will load a file (the one above) instead, as well as implement some methods for uploading actual API calls into the DB.
+/ There is a controller scaffolded under the Services folder called SensorHubController such that it would be called by the sensors using GET/POST/etc., and then write to a DB asynchronously.
+One of us needs to code a stub that will load a file
+(the one above) instead, as well as implement some methods for mocking the actual API calls into the DB.

 / Database.
 For this implementation we should just show a RDBMS as we're so pressed for time.
 Ultimately, it would probably be beneficial to use a stream processor and non relational storage.
 This is much simplified by the .NET stack, we just need to decide what we want to do; local sql database, link it to Azure, etc.
 For now it will go into our each persons local DBContexts that VS supplies by default (under Data).

 / Views.
 This is made much simpler by the .NET Core stack, but will need UI design and functionality for pulling and putting data into the database from the views.
-Under the Views folder, all of the Home folder views need to be changed or deleted.
+Simplest would be a "sync" button that will call the SensorHubController stubbed data into the DBContext and display it.

 / File Folders to Add/Delete/Update classes